Degrowth and the Caring Economy

-Together, we are rethinking and redesigning society beyond the hegemony of growth.
-We not only propose the redistributive downscaling of the biophysical size of the global economy, but also envision a new, feminist-inspired paradigm in the form of a caring economy: a socio-ecological transformation centered around the key values of care, autonomy and sufficiency.
+Together, we are redesigning the economy and society beyond the hegemony of growth.
+We not only propose the redistributive downscaling of the biophysical size of the global economy, but also a feminist-inspired paradigm of a regenerative economy: a socio-ecological transformation centred around the key values of care, autonomy and sufficiency.

 Even though the effect of the ecological crisis is already a daily reality for many people living in the Global South, those who have an interest in preserving the status quo continue to defend why we need more economic growth in the Global North.
 In this series of articles, we respond to their arguments one at a time.